Commuting symplectomorphisms and Dehn twists in divisors

 We know from (\ref{eq:sol_asympt}) that $u$ extends to $S^1\times \{\pm \infty\}$: $u(s,-\infty)=\psi_s(x)$ where $\psi_s$ is the flow (\ref{eq:hs_flow}) of $X_{H_s}$.
 (The same is true of $t\to +\infty$ and the point $y$.
 We will now speak of $t\to -\infty$ only.)
 Choose a complex trivialisation

 We choose a single trivialisation for each point $x$; this is possible because $u(s,-\infty)=\psi_s(x)$.
 The operator $D_u$ is asymptotic, as $t\to -\infty$, to the operator

-Here $J_0$ is the standard complex structure on $\R^{2n}$, $A(s)$ is a map $S^1\to Hom(\R^{2n},\R^{2n})$ taking values in symmetric matrices.
+Here $J_0$ is the standard complex structure on $\R^{2n}$, and $A(s)$ is a map $S^1\to Hom(\R^{2n},\R^{2n})$ taking values in symmetric matrices.
 It is known that $A(s)$ is determined by $J_s,H_s$, the point $x$ and the chosen trivialisation $\Phi(x)$.
 It does not depend on $u$ as long as the $t\to -\infty$ asymptotic of $u$ stays fixed.
 A reference for these facts is (among others) the thesis of Schwarz \cite[Definition~3.1.6, Theorem~3.1.31]{SchwThesis}.
-Although that thesis only considers the case $f=\id$, all results we use are valid for general $f$.
+Although that thesis only considers the case $f=\id$, the proofs of the results we use are valid for any $f$, as these are general results about certain Fredholm operators on bundles over $S^1$ and $S^1\times \R$.

 \begin{lemma}[{\cite[proof of Lemma~3.1.33]{SchwThesis}}] Consider the operator